Photo by Joseph NilatS on Unsplash

 In this article:

-But you might go a different route and work with a military spouse Disney vacation planner.
-For a special Disney occasion, a professional who stays up to date with the latest military discounts, travel dates, reservations, times, and everything in between can be an invaluable resource when you feel like you’re in over your head with Disney details.
+For a special Disney occasion, a professional who stays updated with the latest military travel discounts, travel dates, reservations, times, and everything in between can be an invaluable resource when you feel like you’re in over your head with Disney details.

-3 Important Things to Know Before Planning Your Disney Trip
+Before Planning Your Disney Trip

-Don’t be tempted to fall into the “Go Big or Go Home” trap when you’re planning a Disney vacation.
+Don’t be tempted to fall into the “Go Big or Go Home” trap when planning a Disney vacation.
 You’re not alone; the temptation happens to everyone.
 It’s only natural to want to pack in as much as you can in one trip.

 Travel pro Kristin recommends choosing a resort or hotel choice first.
-Are you a family that likes to hang out at the awesome hotel pool and enjoy all of the amenities on the property?
+Are you a family that likes to hang out at the exciting hotel pool and enjoy the amenities on the property?
 Or, are accommodations the least important detail on your list, and you’d rather spend money on delectable dining experiences?
-Of course, there are no right or wrong answers, but your choices should reflect your family’s priorities to guarantee a memorable Disney experience.

-3. What is the Disney Military Salute Program?
+Learn About the Disney Military Salute Program

 Basically, it’s the program that helps military families visit Disney World and Disneyland at heavily discounted prices.
 It’s hugely popular, not only for the tickets, but because it includes discounted rates for overnight stays.

-But, you have to stay up to date with each park individually because their dates and prices change.
+Stay up to date with each park individually because their dates and prices change.

 Photo by taylor gregory on Unsplash